doubleSlashde/blog.doubleSlash.de/README.md

 # blog.doubleSlash.de
-Content fromin repository is linked and used in blog.doubleSlash.de
+GitHub repository providing content to used and referenced in blogposts from blog.doubleSlash.de

+Using a repository enables //blog-authors to update content without changing links.
-Using github, allows blog readers to download up-to-date content and verify change history as well.
+With GitHub //blog-reader are able to download up-to-date content and verify its change history as well.